perty/supertrek/ReadMe.md

 However, bugs are created in the translation so that takes extensive testing to find out.
 Since I don't remember much about how to play and never known the inner workings, it is a challenge.

 I have discovered some minor things when using subroutines that will probably not cause any errors.

+### Testing

+Now that I have got it to work somewhat, I need to start testing more extensively.
+I am thinking that the random number generator could get a seed so that the same game is played each time.
+Also, a feature that would be nice is a log of events.
+Can be used in verifying but perhaps also entertaining.

 ### Ultimate goal